-During our time in Sri Lanka, we visited two of their national parks.
-We wanted to go on a safari to see the elephants in their natural habitat.
+We visited two national parks in Sri Lanka during our time traveling the country.
+The reason why we chose to go on a safari to see the elephants in their natural habitat.
 In the end, we even saw many other animals, too, and it was a memorable experience.

-In this post we have collected all our informations about the two national parks Udawalwe National Park and Yala National Park that we visited to compare them.
+In this post, we have collected all our information about the two national parks Udawalwe National Park and Yala National Park that we visited in Sri Lanka to compare them and give you tips about both.

 The first Safari that we made was in Udawalwe.
 We stayed at a sweet guesthouse from a local family which is called Baby Elephant Green House.
 The family has only two rooms for visitors, they were currently working on two more rooms on the upper floor.
 They cooked us very delicious Sri Lankan food and made us feel at home.
 We love to stay in a Homestay with local people.